-Here in the U.S. he would be able to assume that, if he could demonstrate the practical superiority of a certain technique or practice, people would adopt it.
+Here in the U.S. he would be able to assume that if he could demonstrate the practical superiority of a certain technique or practice people would adopt it.
 Elsewhere in the world, such a proof might fall on deaf ears and uncomprehending minds.
 An American sees a pickup truck as an absolute advance over a horse and wagon.
 It is more efficient and faster and, all in all, totally in keeping with his notion of progress.
-To the Navajo Indian, the pickup truck is no less desirable, but it is not progress.
-It is simply a substitute for a horse and wagon.
+To the Navajo Indian the pickup truck is no less desirable, but it is not progress, It is simply a substitute for a horse and wagon.

 This is a difficult idea to put into illustrative words.
 Perhaps it will help to compare the Navajo's overall view of history with our own.
 The Navajo believes that his people were created in mythic times through various miraculous adventures, each of which gave rise to the ancestor of one of the tribe's many clans.
-To him those times are not really past.
+To him, those times are not really past.
 By singing the proper songs and carrying out certain rituals, the Navajo medicine man brings those events of the creation myths back to life and uses them to cure illnesses.
-Similarly the Hopi Indian, dancing in his elaborate masks and costume, becomes to a degree one of the beings who created the earth and to whom the Hopi owe allegiance.
+Similarly, the Hopi Indian, dancing in his elaborate mask and costume, becomes to a degree one of the beings who created the earth and to whom the Hopi owe allegiance.

 In the day-to-day life of the Christian, however, there is no such circularity of existence.
 The earth was created and will remain so until it ends.
 Christ was born, lived, preached, and was crucified.
 If he is to come again it will be a second coming, not the same one.
 Adam and Abraham, Moses and Saul are historical as well as sacred figures and our theologians and historians have spent much time establishing their precise place in history.
 From Adam's fall to the present is an expanse of time which will never be repeated.

-The Hindu, by contrast, lives in a universe that remains essentially the same and humanity moves through it a life at a time.
+The Hindu, by contrast, lives in a universe that remains essentially the same and humanity moves through it one life at a time.
 A person's status may rise toward godliness, or escape from life, or it may descend through the lower orders of existence as a consequence of the way he or she lives each life, but through it all the universe remains the same.
 Such a person does not live in a universe that constantly changes or progresses -- rather, he or she changes within a changeless universe.
-Little wonder then that the Hindu seems fatalistic to westerners and uninterested in progress as we see it.
+Little wonder then that the Hindu seems fatalistic to Westerners and uninterested in progress as we see it.
 He or she is interested in improvements in life -- better living conditions, more money, healthier children -- but each of these things is a separate and distinct condition, not an aspect of something called progress.

 This illustration is a good starting point to look at intercultural communication.
-It illustrates several all important facts about people in culture.
-In the first place, human beings in certain large cultural groupings tend to share certain fundamental commonalties in defining the reality around them.
-This commonality is a part of culture.
+It illustrates several important facts about people in culture.
+In the first place, human beings in certain large cultural groupings tend to share certain fundamental commonalities in defining the reality around them.
+This commonality is a part of the culture.
 Any given culture is made up of folkways, modes and mores, language, human productions, and social structures.
 Culture is all of these and more than these.
 It is also the larger significance of people and things in relation to which these aspects of culture take on meaning.
 One might compare culture to a large and intricate tapestry.
-The tapestry is made up of numberless threads, various colors, larger shadings and lines all of which go to make up the overall mosaic or pattern which in turn serves in interpreting any part.
+The tapestry is made up of numberless threads, various colors, larger shadings, and lines all of which go to make up the overall mosaic or pattern which in turn serves in interpreting any part.
 Culture is also this wholeness, this larger reality. [ Definition of culture: PowerPoint ]

 In the second place, people are born and reared "into" culture.
 They are enculturated.
 By this process culture is made to be uniquely their own -- the cultural reality becomes their reality over a period of time.
 As James Downs says,